Colin2005H/Flashcards-API/README.md

 # Flashcards-API

-This project provide a functionnal API to create flashcards for revision with users profile.
+This project provide a functionnal API to create flashcards for revision linked to users profile.

 ## Run Locally
 Clone the project